Abraham Lincoln and Ann Rutledge

 It is a pleasure to labor because Ann Rutledge has come into his life.
 Never before have the spring birds been so joyful, the days so bright, the nights so calm and peaceful, the vault of heaven so lit with stars, or the air so perfumed with flowers ...
 August 25, 1835, Ann Rutledge enters the life eternal, and all that is mortal of her is borne to its resting-place.
 He is stunned by the loss and walks as in a dream.
 He spends the night beside her grave, heeding not the chilling wind or driving storm.

 "I cannot bear to have the rainfall upon her," etc. He is overwhelmed by grief.
 His friends are alarmed and seek to divert his thoughts ...
 Little does Bolin Green know what service he is rendering to the world when he takes Abraham Lincoln to his home.
 It is only a log cabin, but kindness and sympathy are tenderly given within its walls until reason is once more enthroned.
 Years pass, but the kindness is never forgotten.
 When at last this benefactor passes away, and Abraham Lincoln, crowned with honor, stands by the burial casket, he cannot give utterance to the words he fain would speak in commemoration of his friend.
-His eyes fill with tears; with tremulous lips, he turns away, unable to control his emotion.
+His eyes fill with tears; with tremulous lips, he turns away, unable to control his emotions.

 120 East Nineteenth Street